First Hawaiian Trip - Big Island, Kona

 Watch the recap video and enjoy music by Ekolu performing the cover song, "Everywhere:"

-Since we booked the trip through American Express, we got a few perks like getting into the United Club lounge for free prior to our 9:30am flight as our 2 passes were reimbursed as part of the $200 AMEX flight credit.
+Since I booked the trip through American Express, I got a few perks like getting into the United Club lounge for free prior to our 9:30am flight as my passes were reimbursed as part of the $200 AMEX flight credit.
 Also included with the Fine Hotels + Resorts program was early noon hotel check-in, daily breakfast for two, room upgrade upon availability, guaranteed 4pm late check-out, complimentary wifi, and a $100 credit for resort experiences.
-Our ocean view room was upgraded to ocean front (room 336), where we immediately felt spoiled.
-We also earned 5X points on flights and another 5X on our prepaid hotel.
-For peace of mind, we also purchased travel insurance since we were going to be so far from home.
+My ocean view room was upgraded to ocean front (room 336), where I immediately felt spoiled.
+I also earned 5X points on flights and another 5X on my prepaid hotel.
+For peace of mind, I also purchased travel insurance since I knew I was going to be so far from home.
 I also located the nearest Kaiser Permanente, which was just 30 mins from the resort.

-Every morning, we made our way to Halani for their delicious breakfast buffet.
-We're still talking about the crispy bacon, brie, malasadas, and waffles with coconut syrup topped with fresh fruit.
+Every morning, I made my way to Halani for their delicious breakfast buffet.
+I'm still dreaming about the crispy bacon, brie, malasadas, and waffles with coconut syrup topped with fresh fruit.
 I miss the calming Hawaiian music, sound of birds chirping, and the delicious coffee.
 I loved their Ube pancakes and it was my goal to try it before going home.
 Btw, the music at this resort was so relaxing that I kept Shazaming the songs and now I have a Hawaii Spotify playlist.

 Listen to the playlist I created:

-One of the highlights of our trip was the canoe and snorkel experience at 8am with Jade Pualani and Ian Bowman- Perreira.
-We saw a few octopus and little yellow, blue, and black fish.
+One of the highlights of my trip was the canoe and snorkel experience at 8am with Jade Pualani and Ian Bowman- Perreira.
+I saw a few octopus and little yellow, blue, and black fish.
 I held a pencil slate sea urchin, which turned my fingers red.
-Our two guides Jade and Ian, were amazing!
-Jade let us touch the octopus lol and it felt slimy/slippery.
+My two guides Jade and Ian, were amazing!
+Jade let me touch the octopus lol and it felt slimy/slippery.

-Another highlight of our trip was walking the resort grounds at night and stargazing from the beach and from our room balcony.
+Another highlight of my trip was walking the resort grounds at night and stargazing from the beach and from our room balcony.
 Using the Sky Tonight app, we saw Jupiter, Neptune and Saturn by pointing our phones to the sky.
 You don't get to see that in Los Angeles, due to all the light pollution.
-We were able to see Jupiter with our naked eyes and I initially thought it was just a bright star.
+I was able to see Jupiter with my naked eye, and I initially thought it was just a bright star.

-We got sunburned the previous day as we swam in the ocean.
-Matt taught me how to do a front flip underwater and it was so fun (and scary) as we went farther out towards the buoys.
-I latched onto him like a sea turtle lol.
-We also swam towards one of the reefs and saw tiny fish in a tide pool.
+I got sunburned the previous day as we swam in the ocean.
+I learned how to do a front flip underwater and it was so fun (and scary) as we I farther out towards the buoys.
+I also swam towards one of the reefs and saw tiny fish in a tide pool.

-We needed sun protection, so we went off the resort in search for UPF shirts at the Queen's Marketplace and King's Shops down the street for, hats, and comfortable beach clothes.
-While out shopping, we stopped by Waikola Shrimp Co. for kalua pork and coconut shrimp.
+I needed sun protection, so we went off the resort in search for UPF shirts at the Queen's Marketplace and King's Shops down the street for, hats, and comfortable beach clothes.
+While out shopping, I stopped by Waikola Shrimp Co. for kalua pork and coconut shrimp.
 It was so good!

-While driving around the resort, we found a grocery in the same outdoor mall as Tommy Bahama Restaurant, Bar & Store.
-We went back to the grocery a few times for snacks, La Croix, Aloe Vera for the sunburn and drops to help with water in our ears.
+While driving around the resort, I found a grocery in the same outdoor mall as Tommy Bahama Restaurant, Bar & Store.
+I went back to the grocery a few times for snacks, La Croix, Aloe Vera for the sunburn, and drops to help with water in our ears.

-For dinner, we ate at the CanoeHouse, which we were told was the #1 rated restaurant on the entire island.
+For dinner, I ate at the CanoeHouse, which I was told was the #1 rated restaurant on the entire island.
 The food was so good!
-We had corn ribs, pull apart milk bread, oysters, roasted potatoes, fresh local catch of the day, Mai Tais, and babe had A5 Wagyu 6 oz dish.
+I also had corn ribs, pull apart milk bread, oysters, roasted potatoes, fresh local catch of the day, Mai Tais, and my date had an A5 Wagyu 6 oz dish.
 Dessert was pineapple coconut cake and Americano coffee.
 Bill was $450 and totally worth it.

-The following day, since we were still sunburned, we just relaxed under the umbrellas and for lunch, we made our way to the Kohala Coast for "the best fish tacos" as recommended by my old boss Paul.
-We also had Hawaiian Shave Ice at Anuenue Ice Cream and Shave Ice, which was so good.
+The following day, since I was still sunburned, I just relaxed under the umbrellas and for lunch, made my way to the Kohala Coast for "the best fish tacos" as recommended by my old boss Paul.
+I also had Hawaiian Shave Ice at Anuenue Ice Cream and Shave Ice, which was so good.

-For dinner, we made reservations with the Concierge who recommended we try Manta at the Mauna Kea resort.
+For dinner, I made reservations with the Concierge who recommended I try Manta at the Mauna Kea resort.
 Everything was amazing.
-My seafood pasta “Frutti Di Mare,” our A5 Wagyu Tartare, Matt’s lobster and opakapaka Hawaiian fish special of the day, our abalone and foie gras with ulu mash, cornbread with jalapeño butter, and the drinks were so tasty.
-We were able to walk down to the beach to see manta rays and they were huge!
+My seafood pasta “Frutti Di Mare,” along with the A5 Wagyu Tartare, lobster and opakapaka Hawaiian fish special of the day was delicious.
+I also had the abalone and foie gras with ulu mash, cornbread with jalapeño butter.
+Not to mention, the cocktails were so tasty.
+I was able to walk down to the beach to see manta rays and they were huge!

-Loving this photo that Matt took on our last day.
+Loving this photo taken on the last day.

-We tried dinner at Halani and it was amazing.
-We ordered in-room dining service on our first night so I already knew the A5 Wagyu and Steak Frites were delish since Matt ordered it.
+I tried dinner at Halani and it was amazing.
+I ordered in-room dining service on our first night so I already knew the A5 Wagyu and Steak Frites were delish.
 I ordered it at the restaurant and we also had cheesy crab dip to start.
 My drink of choice was always the Ube Colada.
 Matt had the brisket and said it was delicious.

-Watch as our server Aulike sears the tuna.
-Aulike told us about her brother, pro surfer Melvin Kinney, who was also the little kid from the Hawaii Five-O original series.
+Watch as server Aulike sears the tuna.
+Aulike told me about her brother, pro surfer Melvin Kinney, who was also the little kid from the Hawaii Five-O original series.
 He passed away in 2012 and his funeral turnout was huge as he was loved by both Hawaiians and Tahitians.

-Overall, the meal was amazing and we can’t wait to go back to the “IT” restaurant on the Big Island.
+Overall, the meal was amazing and I can’t wait to go back to the “IT” restaurant on the Big Island.

-Another highlight of the trip was watching the House of the Dragon finale in our room.
+Another highlight of the trip was watching the House of the Dragon finale in my room.

-On the way home back to Los Angeles, we dined on chicken katsu, cake, rice balls with sesame seeds and seaweed on United Airlines.
+On the way home back to Los Angeles, I dined on chicken katsu, cake, rice balls with sesame seeds and seaweed on United Airlines.

 I forgot to mention that on the way to Hawaii, the food was OK on United Airlines.
 As a comparison, we preferred American Airline’s first class service as their food was better and more flavorful during our trip to North Carolina.
 American Airlines seemed more modern with lots of charging ports while United didn’t have a single USB port so we could charge our devices.
 If you had an old school plug, you were in luck.

 United Club Lounge at LAX terminal 7 was amazing, relaxing, and the food was good.
-Husband made himself an egg McMuffin sandwich.
 I opted for just coffee since I was nervous/excited and couldn't eat.

 Some Insta360 recap videos are below:

-It’s worth noting that once we arrived at LAX, we had to walk quite a long distance from terminal 7 to the LAX-It area to pick up ground transportation.
-We hated this experience as we were tired from the 5.5 hour flight and had to walk past construction zones.
-I get that this new system is to ease airport congestion but everyone around us also seemed annoyed.
+It’s worth noting that once I arrived at LAX, I had to walk quite a long distance from terminal 7 to the LAX-It area to pick up ground transportation.
+I hated this experience as I was tired from the 5.5-hour flight and had to walk past construction zones.
+I get that this new system is to ease airport congestion, but everyone around us also seemed annoyed.

-Other than that, the entire Hawaii trip was amazing and core memories were made.
-Our first time in Hawaii was perfect and we were glad to have spent it at the Mauna Lani Auberge Resort.
+Other than that, the entire Hawaii trip was amazing, and core memories were made.
+My first time in Hawaii was perfect and I'm glad to have spent it at the Mauna Lani Auberge Resort.
 Can’t wait to go back.

 Post a Comment